Chicago Medical School: Interprofessional Community Clinic

 In 2013, members of the class of 2016 established the Interprofessional Community Clinic, a free clinic that provides limited healthcare services to low-income and underserved residents of the area.
 The clinic is staffed by volunteer students and licensed healthcare professionals and is held after hours at the Rosalind Franklin University Health System's North Chicago location.
 Interprofessional teams of students evaluate, treat, and refer patients under physician supervision.

 Curriculum

 Students spend the first two years learning basic medical sciences and the last two years participating in clerkships at affiliate hospitals.
 The educational program combines lectures, labs, small-group discussions, team-based learning, and opportunities for peer-to-peer learning.
 There are eight required clerkships to be completed in the third year: medicine, surgery, family medicine/primary care, obstetrics and gynecology, psychiatry, pediatrics, neurology, and emergency medicine.
-The senior requirements include four weeks in an internal medicine, emergency medicine, family medicine/primary care, or pediatrics subinternship.
+The senior requirements include four weeks in an internal medicine, emergency medicine, family medicine/primary care, or pediatrics sub-internship.

 The medical school is an interprofessional health sciences university; thus, M.D. candidates take courses alongside students in other health professions, including podiatry and pharmacy.

 Student life

-The Office of Medical Student Affairs and Diversity works closely with students to provide resources, programs, and support to ensure a smooth progression through medical school and transition to residency.
-With this office's support, students host traditions such as Field Day on the first Saturday after classes begin and stress reduction activities before exams.
+Students host traditions such as Field Day on the first Saturday after classes begin.